Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 Saudi Arabia, meanwhile, said it shot down a drone targeting the diplomatic quarter in its capital, Riyadh, and other drones in the east, including at least one trying to target its Shaybah oil field.

-Following an attack on Iraq's Basra port Wednesday that killed at least one person, officials said Thursday that operations were halted at all the country's oil terminals.

-In the UAE, Citibank said it would close all but one of its branches due to an Iranian threat — not yet realized — to target financial institutions in the region.

-Melzer reported from Mitzpe Hila, Israel and Rising from Bangkok.
+Melzer reported from Mitzpe Hila, Israel, Rising from Bangkok and Corder from The Hague, Netherlands.
 Associated Press writer Sally Abou AlJoud in Beirut contributed to this report.